-Investigators Turn To Fitbit Data In Hunt For Missing University of Iowa Student
+Investigators Turn To Fitbit Data In Hunt For Missing University Of Iowa Student

-As the search for University of Iowa student, Mollie Tibbetts, 20, gets ready to enter its eighth day, investigators are turning to Mollie’s digital footprint in order to locate the missing woman.
+As the search for University of Iowa student Mollie Tibbetts, 20, gets ready to enter its eighth day, investigators are turning to Mollie’s digital footprint in order to locate the missing woman.

-Mollie Tibbetts went missing sometime after she took a jog in her hometown of Brooklyn, Iowa on Wednesday, July 18.
+Mollie Tibbetts went missing sometime after she took a jog in her hometown of Brooklyn, Iowa, on Wednesday, July 18.
 Since then, there hasn’t been any contact from the student and foul play is now being considered.

 U.S. News is now reporting that investigators involved with the case have turned to Mollie’s digital footprint in hopes of being able to pinpoint her location.